lauriwikberg/time-series-forecasting/README.md

 The final model consists of:

-AR (Auto-Regressive) component
+-AR (Auto-Regressive) component

-MA (Moving Average) component
+-MA (Moving Average) component

-Seasonal component
+-Seasonal component

 These are used to capture the evolution of the index with a proper train-test split.